BstLabs/medium-articles/use_cloud_vm_from_cli/ARTICLE.md

  -h, --help       show this help message and exit

 ```
-With CLVM it's possible to send shell commands to cloud instances directly from your local terminal.
+With CLVM, it's possible to send shell commands to cloud instances directly from your local terminal.
 For that purpose, it has a `clvm ssm shell` statement.
 It takes an instance name as the first argument and commands in string format.
 To pass several commands you need to separate them with commas.
 For example:
 ```
 $ clvm ssm shell <instance_name> "echo From cloud instance", "echo Hello, World!"
 <instance_name> is running